one-step-behind/photopainter-cropper-converter/README.md

 # PhotoPainter Cropper & Converter

-Interactive image cropper and converter for the **Waveshare PhotoPainter** 7.3" ACeP and Spectra6 version.
+Interactive image cropper and converter for the **Waveshare PhotoPainter**7.3" ACeP (A) and Spectra6 (B) version.

-This project is a fork of [@geegeek](https://github.com/geegeek)/[photopainter-cropper](https://github.com/geegeek/photopainter-cropper).
-Much improved for my own needs.

-This tool helps to frame the primary subject of each photo within a specified folder, applying a fixed aspect ratio - such as 800×480 (landscape) or 480×800 (portrait) or any other user-defined target size.
+The **PhotoPainter Cropper & Converter** helps you to frame the primary subject of each photo within a specified folder, applying a given target size mainly for the mentioned device above with 800×480 or any other user-defined target size.
 The crop rectangle can extend beyond the original image boundaries, and any resulting empty areas are automatically filled with either *white space* or a *blurred background* derived from the image itself.

-Originally developed by **@geegeek** on **macOS** for personal workflow needs, this version here has been enhanced with additional capabilities.
-It works on Windows and Linux as well as it is written in Python.
+This project is an enhanced (much improved for my own needs) version of an image crop & convert application based on the idea from [@geegeek](https://github.com/geegeek)/[photopainter-cropper](https://github.com/geegeek/photopainter-cropper).
+It eases the workflow to convert photos into a format that the Waveshare PhotoPainter can handle.
+It works on MacOS, Windows and Linux which has Python3 installed.

 ## Key Features